nrkno/sofie-timeline-state-resolver/packages/timeline-state-resolver/README.md

 * Run test & view coverage
 	`yarn cov`

-### Notes

-This repository is a monorepo containg both the TSR library and a separate typings-only library (located at `./src/types`) to be used by integrations.
-Contrary to what your editor might say, the typings-only library cannot use dependencies from the main library.

 # Examples of timeline objects

 Here follows some examples of valid mappings and timeline-objects to control devices with TSR.